axel-lord/bookmarks-cpp/README.md

 9. If my instructions where not enough wait for me to write better ones, or build however many other cmake+vcpkg projects are needed to follow them.
 The first option might take less time.

+## Notes
+GPL3 is used due to being the path of least resistance, the program has no need for non-free code but may have need for gpl licensed code.